-I love public speaking and I'm fortunate to have done presentations all over Canada.
-My presentations are informative, inspiring, sprinkled with humour, and filled with my favourite nature images.
+I love public speaking and I'm fortunate to have presented all over Canada.
+My presentations are inspiring, informative, sprinkled with humour, and filled with my favourite images.
 They're suitable for a wide range of audiences - nature clubs, photo clubs, schools, corporate events, and more!
 Read about my upcoming presentations and testimonials from those who have attended past presentations.
 See my presentation topics and contact me if you're interested in having me speak at your event.

-Photography has been my primary hobby since 2010.
-My focus is wildlife (particularly birds) and scenes.
+My favourite photography genres are wildlife (particularly birds) and scenes.
 This site includes my photography blog, a description of my photography workflow, a list of my published photos, photo contests I have won prizes in, and my favourite photos.
-You can also see the bird photos that I have contributed to Dendroica, an online aid to identifying birds in the Western Hemisphere.
+You can also see the 2800 bird photos I have submitted to eBird (the world’s largest biodiversity-related citizen science project) or the bird photos I have contributed to Dendroica (an online aid to identifying birds in the Western Hemisphere).

 Travel is a very important part of my life.
-Since 2013, I've gone on long camping trips each spring from my home in Belleville, Ontario to my job at the University of British Columbia in Vancouver.
-In 2016, I drove from Belleville to Newfoundland before going across North America to Vancouver:
+I travel throughout Canada to promote SHAD and each year I go on a long camping trip (around 20,000 kilometres return) from my home in Belleville, Ontario to my job at the University of British Columbia in Vancouver.
+Check out the maps of these camping trips!

 Prior to 2013, I worked in software development for more than 16 years.
 You'll still see some remnants of that prior life on this site.